turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 The version of your resume that is on your Turing Alumni Portfolio is what will be considered for the application.

 ## Section V: Mod 4 First Solo Project
-Even though your first project is not graded as part of your promotional decision, successful applicants will put considerable effort into these projects to demonstrate exceptional professionalism.
+The effort put into your first Module 4 project is taken into account as a component of exceptional professionalism.

 ## Evaluation Rubric
 Your application will be evaluated using the following rubric, and you must reach a 3 or above in all categories to be approved: